-Milton Keynes College students offered support after incident
+Milton Keynes: Boy, 16, dies after stabbing at college

 - Published

-If you have footage of the incident, please do not share it online, instead send it to police. pic.twitter.com/CsFJiE51Gw
+He added a number of people had already come forward, and anyone with information was encouraged to contact police or Crimestoppers.

-The college added that it had not been advised to close its campus, as the incident had been contained.
+In a statement on Friday afternoon, a college spokesperson said the incident had happened on the Redway - a network of pavements in Milton Keynes - near its Chaffron campus in Leadenhall.

-"We know at this stage that colleagues and students both witnessed the incident and helped to provide emergency first aid - they are being supported by our counselling teams," it said in a statement.
+"We know at this stage that colleagues and students both witnessed the incident and helped to provide emergency first aid - they are being supported by our counselling teams," they added.

 "Whilst this incident did not happen on our campus, we do know that the fact it was witnessed by college students will heighten anxiety and feelings of being unsafe.